campPW/esp_newtonian_cooling/README.md

 **Why is cooling necessary?**

-Small temperature differences between the telescope mirror and the ambient air result in image degradatation.
+Small temperature differences between the telescope mirror and the ambient air result in image degradation.
 This loss of resolution becomes more apparent when observing at higher magnifications.
 Given most mirrors will not radiate their heat away quickly enough to  match the decreasing night time temperature, a cooling solution is required.
 A great article on the necessity of cooling for newtonian reflectors can be found [here!](https://www.fpi-protostar.com/bgreer/fanselect.htm)

 **Dependencies**